UX

 Why reduction often misses the point

-I’ve seen projects where simplicity was interpreted as cutting things out.
-Content removed, options reduced, shortened.
-The result looked cleaner, but it didn’t necessarily work better.
-In some cases, it created new problems because information people relied on had disappeared, or decisions became harder because was missing.
+Projects where simplicity was interpreted as cutting things out would often look cleaner, but not necessarily work better.
+In some cases, they created new problems: information people relied on had disappeared, or decisions became harder because was missing.
+What looked simple was actually incomplete.

-They carry complexity because the problems they solve are complex.
-Pricing , compliance requirements, different user needs, , constraints.
-None of that goes away just because you want a cleaner interface.
+Most products aren't simple because the problems they solve aren't simple.
+Pricing , compliance requirements, different user needs, , constraints — none of that goes away because you want a cleaner interface.
+Trying to remove it entirely usually just pushes the problem somewhere else.

 Where simplicity actually comes from